github/codeql/docs/codeql/ql-language-reference/modules.rst

 identical arguments results in the same object.
 This is particularly relevant for type definitions inside parameterized modules as :ref:`classes <classes>` or via :ref:`newtype <algebraic-datatypes>`.

-For example, the following generates an error for the second call to ``foo``, but not for the first:
+The following example instantiates module ``M`` inside calls to predicate ``foo`` twice.
+The first call is valid but the second call generates an error.

 .. code-block:: ql